jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-6-three-steps-to-improve-hugos-rss-feeds/index.md

 ---
 date: 2020-04-27
-title: "Who Goes Blogging 6: Fixing RSS"
+title: "Who Goes Blogging 6: Three Steps to Improve Hugo's RSS Feeds"
 description: Spending time to ensure that posts are rendered nicely for RSS feeds, along with other minor enhancements
 type: posts
 series: